Rekjal/nasaImageLookUpProject/README.md

 # NASA Image Project: Asynchronous API

-#### A web application that will make an API call to NASA, parse the response, and render collected images and meta data.
+#### A web application that will make an API call to NASA, parse the response, and render collected `Images` and `Meta data`.
 Following are the main features of this application ...

 -  Query NASA API (`https://images-api.nasa.gov/search?q=apollo%2011...`)